-News: Vermont Health Connect announced a Special Enrollment Period for health insurance due to the coronavirus crisis.
-If you don’t have health insurance, sign up with Vermont Health Connect by April 17.
+NEWS: Vermont Health Connect announced a Special Enrollment Period for health insurance due to the coronavirus crisis.
+If you don’t have health insurance, sign up with Vermont Health Connect.

 Call 1-800-917-7787 to speak with a health care advocate, or fill out our Help Request Form.

 Vermont’s HCA HelpLine is a free resource available to help all Vermonters solve problems related to health care.
 We:

 - tell you what free and lower-cost programs you may be eligible for

 - help you apply for and get free and lower-cost health coverage

 - find out what your health plan covers

 - provide advice about how to solve billing problems and make complaints

 - work for fair treatment and affordable health services for everyone

 The Office of the Health Care Advocate is not an insurance company and is not part of Vermont state government.
 It is a special project within Vermont Legal Aid, an independent non-profit law firm.